 If special-status animal species are potentially near the project site area two weeks prior to grading or the construction of facilities and per applicable U.S. Fish and Wildlife Service and/or California Department of Fish and Wildlife protocols, pre-construction surveys to determine the presence or absence of special-status species would be conducted.
 The surveys should extend off site to determine the presence or absence of any special-status species adjacent to the project site.
 If special-status species are found to be present on the project site or within the buffer area, mitigation should be required consistent with appropriate expert analysis.
 To this extent, mitigation measures would be developed in coordination with the U.S. Fish and Wildlife Service and California Department of Fish and Wildlife to reduce potential impacts.

-For monitoring and assessment activities, resource agency review of project-specific locations will incorporate mitigation requirements and restrictions to prevent potentially significant impacts and insure impacts are less than significant.
+For monitoring and assessment activities, resource agency review of project-specific locations will incorporate mitigation requirements and restrictions to prevent potentially significant impacts and ensure impacts are less than significant.

 If construction activities occur at locations where they would foreseeably adversely impact species migration or movement patters, mitigation measures previously described could be implemented to ensure that impacts which may result in a barrier to the migration or movement of animal is less than significant.
 Any site-specific wildlife crossings should be evaluated in consultation with California Department of Fish and Wildlife.
 If a wildlife crossing would be significantly impacted in an adverse manner, then the design of the project should include a new wildlife crossing in the same general location.